PX4/PX4-user_guide/en/config_mc/filter_tuning.md

 - Motors and ESCs can get hot, to the point where they get damaged.
 - Reduced flight time because the motors continuously change their speed.
 - Visible random small twitches.

+Setups that have a significant lower-frequency noise spike (e.g. at the rotor blade pass frequency) can benefit from using the notch filter to clean the signal before it is passed to the low pass filter.
+This allows the low pass filter cuttoff to be increased, reducing the latency.

 The best filter settings depend on the vehicle.
 The defaults are set conservatively — such that they work on lower-quality setups as well.